Dashboard v5 Coming Soon

 01 // System Overview

-Chat Entry Logs
+Chat Entry Logs & Block Indexes

 Every user input and AI response is captured as a plain text file, timestamped for precise chronological tracking.
-These logs are minimal by design.
+For scalability, these are grouped into "Blocks" (typically 50 entries) with SQL‑based index files storing summaries and metadata.

 02 // Retrieval Workflow